Navin-Jethwani-76/nextjs-turso-drizzle-template/README.md

 npm run db:migrate
 ```

-- below command will seed the database with some initial values
+- below command will seed the database with some initial values (only required once)

 ```bash
 npm run db:seed
 ```

-**_NOTE:_** You can create new Tables Schema inside `db/schema.ts` and run above commands to migrate the new changes.
+**_NOTE:_** You can create new Tables Schema inside `db/schema.ts` and run above commands `(except npm run db:seed)` to migrate the new changes.

 ## Starting the Server

-Now, run the development server:
+- Now, run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+- You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+- This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More